 PIM use in psychiatry largely due to the frequent prescribing of psychotropic medications such as antipsychotics, benzodiazepines, and antidepressants, which are commonly flagged as inappropriate in older adults due to increased sensitivity and altered pharmacokinetics.
 Major risks identified included sedation, cognitive impairment, falls, and increased mortality, particularly with long-term use.
 Polypharmacy was a key contributing factor to PIM exposure.

-potentially inappropriate medications in elderly psychiatric patients were associated with significant class-specific risks.
+Potentially inappropriate medications in elderly psychiatric patients were associated with significant class-specific risks.
 Antipsychotics were linked to increased risk of stroke, mortality (particularly in dementia patients), sedation, cognitive decline, and extrapyramidal symptoms.
 Benzodiazepines and sedative-hypnotics contributed to excessive sedation, delirium, cognitive impairment, dependence, and a high incidence of falls and fractures.
 Antidepressants, especially tricyclic antidepressants and some SSRIs, were associated with anticholinergic effects, orthostatic hypotension leading to falls, hyponatremia, and confusion.
 Anticholinergic drugs further exacerbated cognitive impairment, delirium, constipation, urinary retention, and worsening dementia symptoms.
-Mood stabilizers such as lithium and valproate posed risks of toxicity due to narrow therapeutic index, renal impairment, sedation, and drug interactions.
+Mood stabilizers such as lithium and valproate pose risks of toxicity due to a narrow therapeutic index, renal impairment, sedation, and drug interactions.
 Additionally, first-generation antihistamines increased sedation, confusion, and fall risk due to strong anticholinergic properties.
-Overall, these medications commonly led to overlapping adverse outcomes including falls, cognitive decline, delirium, and increased morbidity and mortality in the elderly population.
+Overall, these medications commonly led to overlapping adverse outcomes, including falls, cognitive decline, delirium, and increased morbidity and mortality in the elderly population.
 [10]

 The use of potentially inappropriate medications (PIMs) is associated with an increased risk of falls among elderly patients with dementia.
-It emphasizes that medications commonly affecting the central nervous system such as sedatives, antipsychotics, and certain antidepressants can impair cognition, balance, and coordination, thereby predisposing patients to falls and related injuries.
+It emphasizes that medications commonly affecting the central nervous system, such as sedatives, antipsychotics, and certain antidepressants, can impair cognition, balance, and coordination, thereby predisposing patients to falls and related injuries.
 The findings indicate that individuals with dementia are particularly vulnerable due to existing cognitive decline and functional impairment, which are further exacerbated by such medications.
 [15]

 The prescription review with standardized tools and pharmacist involvement to reduce inappropriate prescribing is essential to improve patient safety in geriatric psychiatric settings.